Francine Justa

-Francine Cyvia Justa (1942–2016) was an activist and affordable housing advocate in New York City.
+Francine Cyvia Justa (1942–2016) was an activist and advocate for affordable housing in New York City.

 Early life

 Justa was born in Richmond, Virginia in 1942.
-Her father abandoned the family when she was very young, and she was raised by her mother.
+Her father abandoned the family during her childhood, and she was raised solely by her mother.
 They relocated to Miami Beach when Justa was a junior in high school, and she went on to enroll at the University of Florida at Gainesville.
 However, her mother suffered a nervous breakdown, necessitating a move north to Brooklyn, New York, where Justa's mother's only relative, her brother Howard, lived.
 Justa's mother was institutionalized and Justa moved in with her uncle Howard and found work at a department store.
 She remained in New York for the rest of her life.